Battle of Lepanto: Battle

 Meanwhile, the centres clashed with such force that Ali Pasha's galley drove into the Real as far as the fourth rowing bench, and hand-to-hand fighting commenced around the two flagships, between the Spanish Tercio infantry and the Turkish janissaries.
 When the Real was nearly taken, Colonna came alongside, with the bow of his galley, and mounted a counter-attack.
 With the help of Colonna, the Turks were pushed off the Real and the Turkish flagship was boarded and swept.
 The flagship's entire crew was killed, including Ali Pasha himself.
 The banner of the Holy League was hoisted on the captured ship, breaking the morale of the Turkish galleys nearby.
 After two hours of fighting, the Turks were beaten left and centre, although fighting continued for another two hours.
-A flag taken at Lepanto by the Knights of Saint Stephen, said to be the standard of the Turkish commander, is still on display, in the Church of the seat of the Order in Pisa.
+A flag taken at Lepanto by the Knights of Saint Stephen, said to be the standard of the Turkish commander, is still on display at Santo Stefano dei Cavalieri church, the seat of the Order in Pisa.

 On the Christian right, the situation was different, as Doria continued sailing towards the south instead of taking his assigned position.
 He would explain his conduct after the battle by saying that he was trying to prevent an enveloping manoeuvre by the Turkish left.
 But Doria's captains were enraged, interpreting their commander's signals as a sign of treachery.
 When Doria had opened a wide gap with the Christian centre, Uluç Ali swung around and fell on Colonna's southern flank, with Doria too far away to interfere.
 Ali attacked a group of some fifteen galleys around the flagship of the Knights of Malta, threatening to break into the Christian centre and still turn the tide of the battle.
-This was prevented by the arrival of the reserve squadron commanded by Bazán.
+This was prevented again by the arrival of the reserve squadron commanded by Bazán.
 Uluç Ali was forced to retreat, escaping the battle with the captured flag of the Knights of Malta.

 Isolated fighting continued until the evening.
 Even after the battle had clearly turned against the Turks, groups of janissaries kept fighting to the last.
 It is said that at some point the Janissaries ran out of weapons and started throwing oranges and lemons at their Christian adversaries, leading to awkward scenes of laughter among the general misery of battle.
 Many Greek rowers serving on Turkish galleys managed to seize them with mutiny and deliver them in time to the Christian allies.
 At the end of the battle, the Christians had captured 117 galleys and sunk or destroyed some 83 other.
 Around ten thousand Turks were taken prisoner, and many thousands of Christian slaves were rescued.
 The Christian side suffered around 7,500 deaths, the Turkish side about 30,000.
 Other sources place the losses higher, with 10,000 Christians and 40,000 Ottomans dead.
 (Note: Nolan also states the battle being the deadliest in history up until 1915.)